david-cortes/contextualbandits/README.md

 Many of the algorithms here oftentimes don't manage to beat simpler benchmarks (e.g. Offset Tree vs. a naïve One-Vs-Rest using only subsets of the data for each classifier), and I wouldn't recommend relying on them.
 They are nevertheless provided for comparison purposes.

-If in doubt of where to start or which method to choose, `BootstrappedUCB` is the safest bet for online methods, and `OffsetTree` is the safest bet for off-policy methods.
+If in doubt of where to start or which method to choose, `BootstrappedUCB` is the safest bet for online methods, and `OffsetTree` is the safest bet for off-policy methods, when considering using methods without tuning any hyperparameters.

 Many of this package's methods assume that the binary classification algorithms used have probabilistic outputs (e.g. `DoublyRobustEstimator`), ideally with a `predict_proba` method, or with a `decision_function` method to which it will apply a sigmoid transformation (otherwise will assume the outputs from `predict` are bounded between zero and one).
 Under some of the online algorithms (e.g. `SoftmaxExplorer`, `AdaptiveGreedy`) or if using smoothing, this will not work very well with e.g. SVM, in which case you'll need to programmatically define a new class that performs a recalibration within its `fit` method, and outputs the calibrated numbers through its `predict_proba` (see reference [12]).